collectiveacuity/jsonModel/REFERENCE.rst

 2. Default value declared for the key in the model
 3. Empty value appropriate to datatype of key in the model

-Like the core validation method, the recursive walk of ingestion will also walk through each item in a list value in the kwargs if the item is also a list or dictionary.
+Like the core validation method, ingestion will also walk through each item in a list field of the kwargs if the item type itself is also a list or dictionary.
 However, because invalid data will be replaced by empty values appropriate to the datatype declared in the model, unlike the core validation model, output data from ingest may not be model valid data.
-If it is desirable to ensure that the data is valid, a 'default_value' should be declared for each key in the components section of the data model and 'min_size' of each list should not be greater than 0.
+If it is desirable to ensure that the data is valid, a 'default_value' should be declared for each key in the components section of the data model and the 'min_size' of each list declaration should only be set to 0.

 **Sample Kwargs**::